sdiehl28/baseball-analytics/README.md

 - Computing the Park Factor

 - - What did ESPN, Fangraphs, and others get wrong about the park factor for Fenway Park in 2019?
-  - Account for park factor on the road.
-In some cases, this does make a difference.
+  - Demonstrate that accounting for each team's road schedule will strongly affect their home park factor, for a few teams each year.

 These Jupyter Notebooks are in this repo at: [Baseball Analysis](https://github.com/sdiehl28/baseball-analytics/tree/master/baseball_jupyter_nb).